splunk/splunk-sdk-mint-xamarin-ios/readme.md

 *Splunk®, Splunk>®, Splunk MINT are trademarks of Splunk Inc., in the United States and other countries.
 Xamarin is a trademark of Xamarin Inc.*

+The Splunk JavaScript Software Development Kit is licensed under the Apache License 2.0.
+Details can be found in the LICENSE file.

 ##Introduction##

 In addition to sending crash reports, you can send additional data to Splunk MINT to monitor specific actions and items in your mobile apps.